 Indigenous children of the Shawi tribe in Peru who are part of Compassion’s program run by a local church in their community.

 The Canadian Poverty Institute writes that Indigenous people in Canada experience the highest levels of poverty.
-One in four Indigenous people in Canada live in poverty and four in 10 of Indigenous children in Canada live in poverty.
+One in four Indigenous people in Canada lives in poverty and four in 10 of Indigenous children in Canada live in poverty.
 Indigenous people in Canada and around the world have been systemically marginalized for many generations, leading to unjust issues like poverty amongst Indigenous communities.

 Learning about how to take action to address systemic injustices facing Indigenous communities is especially important work for non-Indigenous Canadians to do.
 Organizations like Mennonite Central Committee Canada, Christian Peacemaker Teams and the Christian Reformed Church have resources to help Christians learn and take action.